VernonGrant/break/README.md

   Enable the micro break functionality
 - **Macro Break Configuration**
   - *Enable Notifications* - boolean :
-  Get a notification 30 seconds before each macro break
+  Get a notification 1 minute before each macro break
   - *Duration* - integer :
   Duration in minites of each macro break
   - *Interval* - integer :
   Time in minites between each macro break
 - **Micro Break Configuration**
   - *Enable Notifications* - boolean :
-  Get a notification 30 seconds before each micro break
+  Get a notification 1 minute before each micro break
   - *Duration* - integer :
   Duration in minites of each micro break
   - *Interval* - integer :